grew-nlp/grew_doc/content/tutorial/05_confluence.md

 ## Be stricter in rules design

-Of course, in our POS tags conversion example, the correct solution is two design more carefully our two rules, in order to produce the correct output.
+Of course, in our POS tags conversion example, the correct solution is to design more carefully our two rules, in order to produce the correct output.
 For instance:

 {{< grew file="/static/tutorial/05_confluence/aux_verb_confluent.grs" >}}